MULTILADA

 dr Napoleon Katsos (University of Cambridge)

-What does the testing look like?
+How did the study look like?

 StarWords project

-is carried out at the Faculty of Psychology, University of Warsaw and financed by the National Science Center (OPUS 16 programme).
+was carried out at the Faculty of Psychology, University of Warsaw and financed by the National Science Center (OPUS 16 programme).
 Full title of the project: “New perspectives on assessing early language development in mono- and bilingual context: a web-based interactive parental report in a longitudinal study” (2018/31/B/HS6/03916).